Hancock's Half Hour: Series 1 (1954–1955)

 Episodes 2, 5, 7, 8 and 9 no longer exist.
-On 30 September 2022 it was announced that Richard Harrison of the Radio Circle had found the original recording of The Marriage Bureau, and Keith Wickham, also of the Radio Circle, had restored the edition.
+On 30 September 2022 it was announced that Richard Harrison of the Radio Circle had found the original recording of "The Marriage Bureau", and Keith Wickham, also of the Radio Circle, had restored it.
 The episode aired on BBC Radio 4 for the first time since 1955 on 18 October 2022.
-This episode was particularly significant given it featured the only Hancock guest appearance by Peter Sellers.
+This episode was particularly significant given it featured the only Hancock guest appearance by Peter Sellers (doing a female impersonation).

 In April 2014 the BBC started to re-record the lost episodes under the banner The Missing Hancocks, produced by Neil Pearson and Ed Morrish.
 The scripts for this five-episode run were selected by Galton and Simpson and recorded in their presence, with Kevin McNally taking the part of Tony Hancock.
 From the original first series they chose "The Hancock Festival", which aired in November 2014, the sixtieth anniversary of its first airing.
 The project would eventually re-record all the missing episodes.

 "The Marriage Bureau", which was still missing at the time, was re-recorded in September 2015 and broadcast on 7 December 2015.
 "The Department Store Santa" was re-recorded on 3 September 2017 and broadcast in December 2018, opening the fourth series of The Missing Hancocks.
 On 24 September 2017 "Christmas at Aldershot" was re-recorded for broadcast on Christmas Day 2019 along with "The Christmas Eve Party" which was broadcast on 21 December 2021.
 "The Diamond Ring" was re-recorded on 11 January 2019 and broadcast (in keeping with its Guy Fawkes theme) on 5 November 2019.

 One no longer extant episode (5) features the only Hancock guest appearance by Spike Milligan.
+This was included in the recreated episode of The Missing Hancocks.